At Synthistat Ltd, we logically design our HDAC inhibitors based on structure based understanding of how specific components

 Our synthetic HDAC inhibitors are being developed for usage in lentiviral vector manufacturing and they are intended to super seed the usage of both sodium butyrate and panobinostat.

-Our candidates have classical drug like characteristics and better molecular docking scores than panobinostat.
+Our candidates also have classical drug like characteristics and better molecular docking scores than panobinostat.
 Therefore, they naturally have potential as pre-clinical candidates for the same medical indications that panobinostat and other HDACi are prescribed for, including oncological malignancies.

 There is the presence of specific endogenously expressed HIV-1 restriction factors, within HEK293 derived producer lines, that impede lentiviral vector biogenesis at various steps and can be supressed to support LVV production.